huang0h/c4c-frontend-workshop/README.md

+## READ FIRST PLZ

-### All react code is currently in branches on this repo
+*  All react code is currently in branches on this repo

-### 'jaren' holds some basic scaffolding, early versions without debounce timers
+*  'jaren' holds some basic scaffolding, early versions without debounce timers

-### 'sideeffects-jaren' holds the most developed code for the demo, showing hooks and debounce scenarios for managing state in the UI.
+*  'sideeffects-jaren' holds the most developed code for the demo, showing hooks and debounce scenarios for managing state in the UI.
 This is the final UI to show before wrapping up the workshop

-### 'simple-code-solution-jaren' holds the lightweight UI to open the React demo implementation section with light code to develop live.
+*  'simple-code-solution-jaren' holds the lightweight UI to open the React demo implementation section with light code to develop live.